flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/process.md

 - At first, we looked into the **current climate situation in Berlin**, including **political goals**, **main stakeholders**, **obstacles** that prevent the situation from getting better.
 - Our next step was to look at particular **factors** and **climate movements**, active in Berlin.
-- We also haven’t forgotten about reading of studies describing **means of motivation for students**.
+- We also haven’t forgotten about reading studies describing **means of motivation for students**.

-All of this information was structurally compiled in Google Drive Folder.
+All of this information was structurally compiled in a Google Drive Folder.
 {{</section>}}

 <!-- {{<image src="mockups_triple.png" alt="Mockups">}} -->